Frozenlock/dresser/readme.md

 While most functions allow for retrieval or update of a single document, `fetch` and its derivatives allow for queries that return multiple documents.

-`fetch` is configured with those optional entries:
+`fetch` is configured with those optional keys:

 - `:only` returns only a subset of the documents.
 	The map provided under `:only` will be filled with the values from the fetched document.